ptallen63/ngOutpost/README.md

     APP_NAME: '<your application name>'

-include `ngOutpost` in your main app file. inject `NgOutpostFactory`into the controller that you wish to record messages.
+Inject `ngOutpost` in your main app file.
+Inject `NgOutpostFactory`into the controller that you wish to record messages.

 ## Usage